Security-Onion-Solutions/securityonion-docs/suricata.rst

 Thresholding
 ------------

-To edit the thresholding configuration, please see the :ref:`managing-alerts` section.
+To edit the thresholding configuration, please see the :ref:`detections` section.

 Metadata
 --------